 - Hachette has previously run a 12-month traineeship for BAME graduates.

 - Cambridge University Press has a 15-month graduate programme.
 Applications closed in February for its 2019 intake.

 Internships are sometimes formally advertised in the same way as graduate schemes.
 They can increase your chances of securing a full-time position with the same employer, as well as generally providing you with some great publishing experience to impress future employers.

 In this sector, an internship isn’t something that you’ll only do while you’re a student.
 Although it’s a good idea to complete an internship in the summer before your final year of university, you may find you need to gain further work experience after graduating before you can get a full-time job.
 Many publishing internships are open to both non-graduates and graduates, and some are only open to graduates.

 - Penguin Random House has a summer internship that runs throughout July and August.
-Applications close on 22 April for 2019.
+Applications closed in April for the 2019 intake.

-- Hachette has previously run an eight-week internship, for which applications closed in February in 2018.
+- Hachette has previously run an eight-week internship.

 Some organisations have a work experience recruitment drive more frequently.
 For example, Penguin Random House regularly recruits for two-week placements, while Bloomsbury recruits four times a year for three-month internships.